Collisions of false-vacuum bubble walls in a quantum spin chain

 It is also possible that various sources of error have affected results: (i) when excitation tensors in a 2-quasiparticle MPS are close together, so that interactions are relevant, the state may not accurately represent quasiparticles, (ii) the MPS representations of the quasiparticle position states are variational approximations subject to some error (which also affects the initial state of the simulation), and (iii) although we allow the MPS bond dimension to increase up to some maximum during simulations ($D \le 128$ in this case), errors can still accumulate if that maximum is insufficient to capture all entanglement, as well as due to errors in the numerical integration steps.
-We did not explicitly characterize the effects of (ii), but expect them to be small, because the true and false vacuum MPS, upon which the excitations are built, are already accurate to $\sim 10^{-6}$ in norm.
+We did not explicitly characterize the effects of (ii), but we have indirect evidence that they are small: see Sec.~\ref{sec_methods_error}.
 By varying the minimum quasiparticle separation used in the projection, as well as the maximum bond dimension of the simulation, we were able to characterize effects (i) and (iii), finding them to amount to changes in the outcome probabilities of $\ll 0.01$, except in the case of $\kappa \overline{\kappa}^{(0,1)}$ and $\kappa \overline{\kappa}^{(1,0)}$, in which one of the quasiparticles is heavier than the other, leading to a smaller separation between the kink and antikink.
 In this case, our analysis suggests the error here amounts to a change of around $\pm 0.01$ in the outcome probability, possibly more (see App.~\ref{app:detection}).
 This outcome might be better resolved at higher energies, at which the kink-antikink separations would increase.